sagemath/trac_to_gh/Issue 2070.md

 # Issue 2070: Warning on cloning from other branches

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2070

 Original creator: robertwb